-- To educate about medicinal plants, ecological issues, and our unique local bioregion.
+- To educate about native edible and medicinal plants, ecological issues, and culinary or healing uses for plant species of our bioregion.

 - To bring the community together through common interests and goals.

 - To contribute to the restoration of medicinal plants and their habitats, especially Yerba Mansa and the Rio Grande Bosque.